mrspaceman/my-blog-pages/_posts/2019-02-04-what-does-full-stack-mean.md

-when someone says they "Know" Java, I can bet you that they don't.
+when someone says they __Know__ Java, I can bet you that they don't.
 What would happen do you think if I was interviewing a "Java" developer and asked them how they would store a list of objects in a JavaME application?
 Yes, I know some would be able to answer it, but how many "Full Stack" developers would?

-or how much storage they would typically have for a JavaCard application? or how about quizzing them about their AWT knowledge?
+or how much storage they would typically have for a **JavaCard** application? or how about quizzing them about their AWT knowledge?